AkshayM21/obs-scaling-inference-opts/README.md

-# Granular Analysis of LLM Inference Optimizations
+# When to Think Step by Step: Computing the Cost-Performance Trade-offs of Chain-of-Thought Prompting
 A systematic study of chain-of-thought prompting and other inference optimization strategies across model scales and architectures.

 ## Overview